Authentic Lessons for 21st Century Learning

 As participants come in, display slide 2 of the attached Session Slides and ask them to participate in a modified Magnetic Statement activity.
 Have participants place a sticker on the ISTE Standard Poster that they find most challenging.

 Once participants have placed their sticker on a poster and found a seat, formally begin the session by displaying slide 3.
 Introduce the session name and the presenters.
 Move to slide 4 and explain to the participants that they will be working to answer the essential question, “What is digital literacy?”
-Display slide 5 and share the learning objectives for this session.
+Display slide 5 and share the learning goals for this session.
 Direct participants’ attention to their Note Catcher and encourage them to use it throughout the session.

 Display slide 6 with the Menti word cloud.
 Ask the participants to consider what the words and phrases on this word cloud could represent.
 Inform them that their job is to “put on their detective hat” and solve this mystery by the end of the session.
 Do not yet reveal that this is a “digital literacy” word cloud.
+Ask for a handful of volunteers to briefly share what they think the word cloud represents.

 Explore